Amyloidosis in dogs: causes, symptoms and treatment

 5. Tissue biopsy

 • Kidney biopsy: A kidney biopsy is often performed when amyloid deposits in the kidneys are suspected.
 A small tissue sample is taken from the kidney and examined under a microscope for amyloid deposits.
-The typical "waxy" structure of amyloid is clearly visible under certain staining techniques, such as Congo red staining.
+The typical "waxy" structure of amyloid is clearly visible using certain staining techniques, such as Congo red staining.

 • Liver biopsy: If amyloidosis in the liver is suspected, a liver biopsy can also be performed.
 Although this method is invasive, it provides clear evidence of the presence of amyloid.